mkuthan/mkuthan.github.io/_posts/2016-11-18-apache-bigdata-europe.md

 * It works, at least on Jesus' laptop with an unreleased Hive version.
 * Druid is used as a library (more or less).
-* Druid indexing service is not used for indexing (regular Hive MR is used instead).
+* Druid indexing service isn't used for indexing (regular Hive MR is used instead).
 * Druid broker is used for querying but there are plans to bypass the broker and access historical/real-time/indexing nodes directly.
 Right now the broker might be a bottleneck.
 * [Apache Calcite](https://calcite.apache.org/docs/druid_adapter.html) is a key player in the integration.